Updated list of schools in England with reinforced autoclaved aerated concrete

 It is divided into four sections, according to the action currently being taken to deal with the concrete.

-Each section is arranged alphabetically and reads, from left to right: name of school; whether the school has been newly identified with Raac or previously identified with Raac; primary or secondary school.
+Each section is arranged alphabetically by region and reads, from left to right: name of school; location; whether the school has been newly identified with Raac or previously identified with Raac; primary or secondary school; type of school.

 1) Schools where remote learning is taking place while arrangements are finalised:

-– Stepney All Saints Church of England Secondary School; Newly identified; Secondary
+London– Stepney All Saints Church of England Secondary School; Tower Hamlets; Newly identified; Secondary; Voluntary aided school

 2) Schools where some remote learning is being offered on some days as not all students can currently receive face-to-face education: